 Management monitors the operating results of its business units separately for the purpose of making decisions about resource allocation and performance assessment.
 Segment performance is evaluated based on operating profit or loss which in certain respects, as explained in the table below, is measured differently from operating profit or loss in the consolidated financial statements.
 Group financing (including finance costs) and income taxes are managed on a group basis and are not allocated to operating segments.

-Transfer prices between operating segments are on an arm's length basis in a manner similar to transactions with third parties.
+Transfer prices between operating segments are in a manner similar to transactions with third parties.